John de Strivelyn: Lands held

-He has held the manor of East Swinburne as a tenant, which was disputed at the time.
+He held the manor of East Swinburne as a tenant, which was disputed at the time.
 He was succeeded by his daughter Christiana, who married John de Middleton.

 On 8 October 1335 King Edward granted Stirling a number of Northumbrian manors forfeited by John de Middleton, including Belsowe (Belsay).

-On 12 July 1336 the king granted Stirling several manors (this time in Scotland) redeemable for 200 marks if the Scots retake them.
+On 12 July 1336 the king granted Stirling several manors (this time in Scotland) redeemable for 200 marks if the Scots retook them.
 Stirling claimed this annuity from 27 September 1342, receiving a rent from the customs of Newcastle upon Tyne and Hartlepool.

 On 19 April 1340 Stirling received two manors, in Berwick and Roxburghshire, forfeited by Margaret de Abernethy, countess of Angus (wife of John Stewart of Bonkyll, earl of Angus (d.
 1331) and daughter of Sir Alexander de Abernethy, the fourth Lord of Abernethy).

 On 29 May 1343 Stirling received a rent from Aymer de Valence's estates in Yorkshire until the majority of David de Strathbogie, Valence's great-great-nephew.
 On 20 December the king confirmed Stirling's acquisition of another Yorkshire manor, Faxfleet, partly refunding the 200 mark annuity.

 On 22 November 1347 Stirling was granted a few more tenanted lands around Berwick, formerly held by the Morays of Petty.

-On 5 August 1352 Stirling has bought outright the estate of Newton-by-the-Sea from a Thomas de St. Maur.
+On 5 August 1352 Stirling bought outright the estate of Newton-by-the-Sea from a Thomas de St. Maur.

 In 1361 Stirling received a number of properties in Newcastle as dowry of his second wife Jacoba, a co-heiress of Richard de Emeldon, former mayor of Newcastle killed at Halidon Hill.